Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

     0.DownloadData/
     1.FunctionalAnnotation/
     2.DataAnalysis/

+## Description of the order of executed scripts.
 # Microbiome (Metataxonomic) analyses

 For Fungi and Bacteria files, steps 0-2 concern the data retrieval from NCBI and preprocessing (demultiplex) and phyloseq object construction, while step 3 and the subfolders concern the actual data analysis.